BobbyJoeCool/CSD-430/README.md

 **Please read through the instructions for both assignments in this modules before beginning this assignment. **

-<mark>**Note:** Please do not submit more than the project files required for Modules 5 & 6.
-Doing so will cause you to lose 30% of your grade on this module.</mark>
+> !**Note:** Please do not submit more than the project files required for Modules 5 & 6.
+Doing so will cause you to lose 30% of your grade on this module.

 The first step for this project assignment will be to create your database using MySQL.
 The database will be titled CSD430.
 Then you will create and populate your table titled data with a minimum of 5 fields, one being a primary key.
 Insert a minimum of 10 records.
 For this assignment, you will submit screenshots displaying the completion of creating and populating the table, along with the records held in the table.
 Lastly, include an SQL file with the code needed to create and populate the table.